MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/quick-interaction-techniques.md

 ---
-title: "Quick Interaction Techniques for watchOS 3"
+title: "Quick Interaction Techniques for watchOS 3 in Xamarin"
 description: "This article covers the quick interaction techniques Apple has added in watchOS 3 and how to implement them in Xamarin.iOS for Apple Watch." ms.prod: xamarin ms.assetid: 26697F68-AF7E-4A36-988F-85E2674A4DD1